Technical -Reinforced Concrete

 What are my options?

 This page will set out your options for combining systems.
-At the bottom of the page you will find links to a BS8102 overview, NHBC, Premier and third Party warranties and the types of waterproofing.
+At the bottom of the page you will find links to the new BS8102/2022 overview, Ian MacLennan our MD was an author of the new standard so we can ensure compliance with the standard as well as to NHBC, Premier and third Party warranties and Building regulations.

-The British Standard BS8102 says you have to consider 2 forms of waterproofing if the risk of a leak is high, or the consequences of a leak are unacceptable.
-Insurance companies will insist that you employ 2 forms of waterproofing and that the system is designed by a CSSW qualified designer.
+The British Standard BS8102/2022 says you have to consider 2 forms of waterproofing if the risk of a leak is high, or the consequences of a leak are unacceptable.
+Insurance companies will insist that you employ 2 forms of waterproofing and that the system is designed by a CSSW qualified designer with suitable experience.

-MacLennan do not use or recommend concrete additives because concrete is watertight.
+MacLennan do not use or recommend concrete additives for your concrete construction because concrete is watertight without additives..
 Water can only come through a concrete structure where there are cracks or defects.

-You cannot rely on external membranes on there own, It is proven in law ( Outwing case 1990 ) and accepted in the industry that type A external waterproofing cannot be installed defect free.
+However You cannot rely on external membranes on their own, It is proven in law ( Outwing case 1990 ) and accepted in the industry that type A external waterproofing cannot be installed defect free.

-This is why MacLennan will always install a cavity drain system, and either Type A if gas mitigation is required
+This is why MacLennan will always install a cavity drain system, and only recommend Type A if gas mitigation is required.

-If you are building a basement for accommodation or recreation, you are required to achieve a Grade 3 Habitable basement to comply with BS8102 the British Standard for earth retaining structures.
+If you are building a basement for accommodation or recreation, or storage of plant, paper, or anything sensitive to moisture you are required to achieve a Grade 3 environment to comply with BS8102/2022 the British Standard for earth retaining structures

 If there is a high-risk of a leak, such as in a high water table, or if building a basement where the consequence of a leak is unacceptable, then you should have 2 forms of waterproofing.
 External waterproofing is difficult and sometimes impossible in piled construction.